CCA and asset forms

 How to find the right CCA class

-- Even before you finish typing all the letters in the word, TaxCycle matches it to the Place your cursor in the Class field.
+- Even before you finish typing all the letters in the word, TaxCycle matches it to the location where your cursor is in the Class field.

 - Press Enter.